Clear Lake Water Quality Project, City of Forest Lake, Minnesota

-Blackhawk Creek drains more than 4,500 acres through the south side of Davenport.
-Much like North Walnut Creek in Urbandale, Blackhawk Creek is a flashy urban stream.
+Blackhawk Creek is a flashy urban stream that drains more than 4,500 acres through the south side of Davenport.
 It exhibited severe bank erosion of 8 to 14 feet.
 The creek is closely bounded by Indian Road on the west and single-family residences on the east.
-The creek banks were continuing to erode, threatening the stability of Indian Road.
-Further, a sanitary sewer main paralleled the creek and Indian Road.
-Due to the bank erosion, several manholes were exposed as well as a few sanitary sewer pipes.
+The creek banks continued to erode, threatening the stability of Indian Road and a sanitary sewer main adjacent to the creek.
+Due to the bank erosion, several manholes were exposed, as well as a few sanitary sewer pipes.
 The situation needed to be addressed to prevent imminent failure of the sanitary sewer system and maintain the integrity of Indian Road.

 On-site topographic survey